realworldocaml/book/en/guided-tour.md

 `In_channel.input_line` to read in lines one by one from the standard input, invoking itself at each iteration with its updated accumulated sum.
-Note that `input_line` returns an optional value, with `None` indicating the end of the input.
+Note that `input_line` returns an optional value, with `None` indicating the end of the input stream.

 After `read_and_accumulate` returns, the total needs to be printed.
 This is done using the `printf` command, which provides support for